csc-training/hip-programming/docs/04-memory.md

 - Allows incremental development
 - Can increase developer productivity significantly
     - Especially large codebases with complex data structures
+- Supported by the latest NVIDIA + AMD architectures
+- Allows oversubscribing GPU memory on some architectures

+# Unified Memory cons

-- Data movement can be optimized once the code works
+- Data transfers between host and device are initially slower, but can be optimized once the code works
     - Through prefetches
     - Through hints
-- Allows oversubscribing GPU memory on some architectures

-# Unified Memory cons

 - Must still obey concurrency & coherency rules, not foolproof
 - The performance on the AMD cards is an open question